Rare grizzly bear confirmed in northern Idaho forest

-Idaho Fish and Game regional wildlife biologist Barb McCall Moore wrote in a statement that the bear was confirmed northeast of Magee on Oct.
+Idaho Fish and Game regional wildlife biologist Barb McCall Moore said in a statement that the bear was confirmed northeast of Magee on Oct.
 6, the Coeur d’Alene Press reported.

 Bears are most active this time of year as they try to consume enough food to prepare for winter.
 McCall Moore said that means bears can be active throughout the day and night, covering large areas of ground as they search for food.